isabella232/visualstudiogeeks.github.io/_posts/2016-08-14-tfs15-continuous-delivery-of-nuget-packages-to-package-management-in-tfs15rc1.md

 keywords: "TFS15"
 ---

-TFS 15 RC1 got [released](https://blogs.msdn.microsoft.com/bharry/2016/08/08/tfs-15-rc1-is-available/) couple of days ago and one of the most awaited feature from on-prem customers was Package Management.
+TFS 15 RC1 got [released](https://blogs.msdn.microsoft.com/bharry/2016/08/08/tfs-15-rc1-is-available/) a couple of days ago and one of the most awaited features from on-prem customers was Package Management.

-In this post we will see how we can publish our common code as Nuget packages so that it can be shared across the organization.
+In this post, we will see how we can publish our common code as NuGet packages so that it can be shared across the organization.
 Also, we will see how we can keep these packages up to date by publishing them to our TFS15 package management server as part of our continuous delivery process.

 <!--more-->